Department Vision

 What are the next steps?

-The improvements were funded as stand-alone projects, through ongoing capital programs such as the Neighborhood Safety, Connectivity and Congestion Levy, Neighborhood Enhancement Program, the Overlay Program, and through the Development Review Process.
+The improvements were funded as stand-alone projects, through ongoing capital programs such as the Neighborhood Safety, Connectivity and Congestion Levy, Neighborhood Enhancement Program, the Overlay Program, and through the development projects.

 Contact Name: Franz Loewenherz